ammonhaggerty/ANEX/README.md

 ### **4.1 Overview**

-The PAEX protocol consists of the following key phases:
+The ANEX protocol consists of the following key phases:

 1. **Self-Identification and Protocol Compliance Declaration**
 2. **Initiation of Engagement**